pahuber/PHRINGE/docs/index.rst

 * | **Custom Astrophysical Scenes:**
   | User-specifiable exoplanetary systems with the option for modeling planetary orbital motion.
 * | **Fast Computations:**
   | Option for GPU-accelerated computations thanks to the integration of `PyTorch <https://pytorch.org>`_.
+It also be run on CPUs.
 * | **Support for NIFITS Data Standard:**
   | Option to export synthetic data sets as NIFITS files thanks to the integration of `nifits <https://www.github.com/rlaugier/nifits>`_.